-Our first duty at Stern & Dragoset Appraisal Group LLC is to inspect the property to determine its true status.
-We must see aspects of the property hands on, such as the number of bedrooms and bathrooms, the location, living areas, etc., to ensure they really are present and are in the condition a typical buyer would expect them to be.
-To ensure the stated size of the property has not been misrepresented and document the layout of the house, the inspection often entails creating a sketch of the floor plan.
-Most importantly, we identify any obvious amenities - or defects - that would have an impact on the value of the house.
+Our first duty at Stern & Dragoset Appraisal Group is to inspect the property to ascertain its true status.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the condition a reasonable person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is correct and illustrating the layout of the property.
+Most importantly, we identify any obvious features - or defects - that would have an impact on the value of the property.

-Here, we gather information on local building costs, the cost of labor and other factors to derive how much it would cost to replace the property being appraised.
-This figure usually sets the upper limit on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, we gather information on local construction costs, the cost of labor and other elements to calculate how much it would cost to construct a property comparable to the one being appraised.
+This estimate usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers become very familiar with the neighborhoods in which they work.
-We innately understand the value of particular features to the people of that area.
-Then, the appraiser looks up recent sales in close proximity to the subject and finds properties which are 'comparable' to the subject being appraised.
-By assigning a dollar value to certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.
+Appraisers become very familiar with the neighborhoods in which they appraise.
+They innately understand the value of specific features to the residents of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the subject at hand.
+By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject property.

-Combining information from all applicable approaches, the appraiser is then ready to put down an estimated market value for the property at hand.
-The estimate of value on the appraisal report is not always what's being paid for the property even though it is likely the best indication of a property's market value It's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property would likely sell for in an open marketplace.
-At the end of the day: An appraiser from Stern & Dragoset Appraisal Group LLC will guarantee you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+It is important to note that while the appraised value is probably the most reliable indication of what a property is worth, it may not be the final sales price.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+Here's what it all boils down to, an appraiser from Stern & Dragoset Appraisal Group will guarantee you attain the most accurate property value, so you can make profitable real estate decisions.